 Structure and Form

 The final line is shorter than the rest of Try to Praise the Mutilated World, only measuring two words.
-This places emphasis on the final idea of the poem, the image of light aways returning.
-This reflects the idea that although things may seem bad in the moment, light will always return, things will go back to normal and there will be happiness again.
+This places emphasis on the last idea of the poem, the image of light always returning.
+This reflects the idea that although things may seem bad at the moment, the light will always return, things will go back to normal, and there will be happiness again.